sadleb/braven-platform2/README.md

 1. Login and go to Setup (the little gear in the top right)
 2. In the Quick Find type "App Manager".
 3. Under App Manager, you can create a "New Connected App" in the top right.
+4. Enable OAuth settings, put in anything for the callback URL (since we don't currently use it), and give it Full Access scope.

 *Tip*: If you want to get the key/secret for an existing app click on the little dropdown arrow to the right of it and choose "View".